-For purposes of DO compliance with the daily average criteria in a segment, continuous monitoring data, if available, will be averaged on a daily basis for each station.
+For purposes of DO compliance with the daily average criteria in a assessment unit, continuous monitoring data, if available, will be averaged on a daily basis for each station.
 If no continuous data is available, then the field measurements (as available) will be considered to be representative of the daily average for that day.
 Any type of sample (continuous or field measurement) will be considered to be representative for that station at the time of collection.
-Once the daily average for each station (station daily average, SDA) has been determined, the SDAs for each station will be pooled and the upper confidence limit (UCL) of the nonparametric 10th percentile confidence interval will be determined using methods described in Section 3.7 of Helsel and Hirsch .
+Once a station daily average (SDA) has been determined for each station, the SDAs for each station will be pooled and the upper confidence limit (UCL) of the nonparametric 10th percentile confidence interval will be determined using methods described in Section 3.7 of Helsel and Hirsch.
 That UCL will be compared to the applicable standard.
-If the UCL will be above the applicable average criteria for all stations in a segment, the segment will be considered to be fully supporting (Category 1) for the DO average portion of ALUS.
-If the UCL from any station in a segment is below the applicable average, the segment will be considered not fully supportive of the aquatic life use (Category 5)
+If the UCL is above the applicable average criteria for all stations in an assessment unit, the assessment unit will be fully supporting (Category 1) for the DO average portion of ALUS.
+If the UCL from any station in an assessment unit is below the applicable average, the assessment unit will be considered not fully supportive of the aquatic life use (Category 5).